Marked point processes intensity estimation using sparse group Lasso method applied to locations of lucrative and cooperative banks in mainland France: Parametric intensity estimation

 A separate exploratory analysis on the covariates has shown first that all of them seem to bring some information in the explanation of the presence/absence of a bank in a given living area and second that several covariates are highly correlated.
 Also, it could make sense to impose a condition on a whole set of parameters and in particular on covariates belonging to the same group, for example by imposing that the estimates for one group are shrunk to zero while keeping the possibility to select or not a feature using a Lasso type penalty.
-Such a penalty is called multivariate sparse group Lasso in the literature for generalized linear models (GLMs) \citep{li2015multivariate,liang2022sparsegl}.
+The possible multicollinearity and group structure of spatial covariates can be considered through a specific penalty term referred to as multivariate sparse group Lasso in the literature for generalized linear models (GLMs) \citep{li2015multivariate,liang2022sparsegl}.
+Our objective is to introduce a similar penalization to estimate the parameters of the bivariate model~\eqref{eq:marked}.